mdfurquanalam786/myblog/README.md

 ```git
 git config --global user.name
 ```
-**Note:** Name must be written under `double brackets` if it contains any space between them, if not then write them without quotes.
+Name must be written under `double brackets` if it contains any space between them, if not then write them without quotes.

 ### Setting up user email
 ```git